This article answers some of the more frequently asked questions about using skills-based routing in Zendesk Chat. It addresses the following topics:

 - Reassignment: Chats would be reassigned to an agent with a requested set of skills if the wait time is yet to elapse.

-Once the wait time has elapsed, the chat would be routed to any available agent.
+Once the wait time has elapsed, the chat would be routed to any available agent within the department, based on the number of concurrent chats being served.

 Can I change the required skills once the chat has started?